Electives

 Entrepreneurship and Innovation Management

-Prof. Dr. Peter Witt (Corporate Entrepreneurship and Innovation Management), Prof. Dr. Christina Günther (Social Entrepreneurship & Social Innovation), Estefano Martinez (Startups and Venture Capital)
+Prof. Dr. Peter Witt (Corporate Entrepreneurship and Innovation Management), Prof. Dr. Christiana Weber (Social Entrepreneurship), Estefano Martinez (Startups and Venture Capital)

 Corporate Entrepreneurship and Innovation Management